 Many paddling rentals offer a variety of lesson packages or tips to ensure you are comfortable before heading out.

-Generous financial assistance for the NYS Canalway Water Trail Guidebook and Map Set was provided by a grant from Market NY through I LOVE NY, New York State’s Division of Tourism, as part of the State’s Regional Economic Development Council initiative; the New York State Canal Corporation; the National Park Service; New York State Office of Parks, Recreations and Historic Preservation, the Community Foundation of Herkimer Counties, Inc.; Rome Community Foundation; Mohawk Valley Collective; and individual donors.
+Generous financial assistance for the NYS Canalway Water Trail Guidebook and Map Set was provided by a grant from Market NY through I LOVE NY, New York State’s Division of Tourism, as part of the State’s Regional Economic Development Council initiative; the New York State Canal Corporation; the National Park Service; New York State Office of Parks, Recreation and Historic Preservation, the Community Foundation of Herkimer Counties, Inc.; Rome Community Foundation; Mohawk Valley Collective; and individual donors.

 ® I LOVE NEW YORK is a registered trademark and service mark of the New York State Department of Economic Development; used with permission.